botleg/botleg.github.io/_posts/2016-04-04-blue-green-deployment-with-docker.markdown

 tmp_green_3   nginx -g daemon off;   Up      443/tcp, 159.203.119.37:32770->80/tcp
 {% endhighlight %}

 We can see the live production environment from the url given by the command, `docker-compose port bg 80`.
-You will get some IP address like `45.55.185.18:80`.
+You will get some IP address like `45.55.185.18:80`, which is the IP for the `master` node.
 Go to this url and we can see the live environment, currently `blue`, showing `Version 1`.
 You can see the staging environment, currently `green`, by going to port `8080` of the same IP.
 That will be `45.55.185.18:8080` in this case.
 This will show you `Version 2`.

 Now, the users can see the version 1 of your app and only you can see version 2.
 You can test the new version and if you are satisfied, you can switch the live environment to `green`.
 To do this, use the following command.